gladly-team/next-firebase-auth/README.md

 **clientInitialized** - `Boolean`

-Whether the Firebase JS SDK has been initialized.
+Whether the Firebase JS SDK has initialized.
 If `true`, we are no longer using any user info from server-side props.

 **firebaseUser** - [`FirebaseUser`](https://firebase.google.com/docs/reference/js/firebase.User)`|null`